ralna/GALAHAD/doc/C/rst-dir/trs_functions.rst

 	*
 		- H_type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the Hessian, $H$.
+		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme<details-trs_storage__sym>` used for the Hessian, $H$.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense', or 'diagonal'; lower or upper case variants are allowed.

 	*
 		- H_ne